bcornw2/Research-on-Endpoint-Protection-with-Splunk-integration/notes.md

 There are about a dozen leading providers of NGAV+EDR, with some who specialize in the field, and some, like Cisco and Microsoft, that just have the option.
 Every single NGAV+EDR is cloud-based, and every single one uses Machine Learning/Artificial Intelligence.
 Most of these services actually sound fairly similar in how they work and what they can do.
 For instance, every one of these four choices outlined in this document will boast the same methodology for endpoint detection and protection: *This cloud-based software, which is installed by agent onto an endpoint, and works online and offline, uses behavioral-analysis faciliatated by AI/ML, instead of traditional signature analysis, to detect threats, viruses, and malware, and kill or quarantine the process before the action can be completed.*

+Most of the information in this document was sourced from the datasheets and technical specifications of each product, and from information provided from the desperate salespeople, and pros and cons and other opinion content was generated from Gartner Peer reviews and NSS Labs, as well as Reddit comments on certain subreddits like /r/sysadmin, /r/netsec, /r/asknetsec, etc.
 ___

 ### Carbon Black's **CB Defense**